Squashed quantum non-Markovianity: a measure of genuine quantum non-Markovianity in states: Proof of Lemma

-Here, we aim to demonstrate the monotonicity under quantum local trace-preserving and completely positive operations (i.e., CPTP maps), also known as local quantum channel applied to system B. In previous works~\cite{Christandl04, Wakakuwa2017}, the authors established that only reversible operations on system B are allowable operations that do not increase non-Markovianity.
+Here, we aim to demonstrate the monotonicity under local quantum channel local trace-preserving and completely positive operations (i.e., CPTP maps), also known as the local quantum channel applied to Bob's system.
+In previous works~\cite{Wakakuwa21, Wakakuwa2017}, the authors established that only reversible operations on Bob's system are allowable operations that do not increase non-Markovianity.
 However, their measure of non-Markovianity includes both classical and quantum aspects.
-In contrast, using the squashed quantum non-Markovianity measure $N_{sq}$, we establish that any CPTP map will not increase quantum non-Markovianity.
+In contrast, using the squashed quantum non-Markovianity measure $N_{\mathrm{sq}}$, we establish that any CPTP map will not increase quantum non-Markovianity.

 First, let us establish that the application of the partial tracing-out operation on the conditioned system possessed by Bob does not lead to an increase in quantum non-Markovianity.
-We consider two states, $\rho_{ABC}$ and $\rho_{ABB^\prime C}$ where $\rho_{ABC}=\Tr_{B'}[\rho_{ABB^\prime C}]$.
+We consider two states, $\rho_{ABC}$ and $\rho_{ABB^\prime C}$, where $\rho_{ABC}=\Tr_{B'}[\rho_{ABB^\prime C}]$.
 Now, the quantum non-Markovianity is expressed as follows:

-the infimums are carried out on the set of all no-signalling extensions $\rho_{ABCE}$ and $\rho_{ABB'CF}$ respectively.
+the infimums are carried out on the set of all state extensions $\rho_{ABCE}$ and $\rho_{ABB'CF}$, respectively.
 A noticeable distinction between Eq.~\eqref{Eq:A1} and Eq.~\eqref{Eq:A2} is that in Eq.~\eqref{Eq:A2}, due to the presence of system $B'$, the conditional mutual information is subjected to a more constrained infimum over $F$ than the one over $E$.
 This leads us to conclude that

 Thus, a partial tracing-out operation on the conditioning system does not increase quantum non-Markovianity.